fedimint/fedimint.org/docs/TradeOffs/01-Trust-Trade-Offs.md

 sidebar_position: 1
 ---

-# Trust and Trade Offs
+# Trust Model

 :::caution
-This Guide is being actively worked on!
+This Guide is a work in progress.
+We would appreciate any feedback you may have and you can submit edits through the link at the bottom of the page.
 :::

 The Fedimint protocol is an optional opensource protocol which can be utilized alongside bitcoin and the lightning network.